TAMU-AML/Datasets/README.md

 # Datasets
-Publicly available datasets from the TAMU's Advanced Metrology Lab
+Publicly available datasets from the TAMU's Advanced Metrology Lab.
+Please read the individual README file for a sub-folder for details about that datasets.